harmenhoek/pcfems/README.md

 - Continue Django Docs.
 - Page restrictions: whole system when logged in, several pages only staff

+### Scanner
+- Add to history of item to see when item was scanned.

 ### For future
 - New model for images.
 Link images to model.
 How to add this to history as well.

+TODO add flag functionality, finish manage interface.
+Confirmation messages.

+RESOLVE BUG: when adding/updating item to warranty and ONLY exp date is given, not service date.

 ## Changelog